 In unconfined spaces in buildings, infiltration may be adequate to provide air for combustion, ventilation, and dilution of flue gases.
-However, in buildings of tight construction (heavily insulated, weather stripping, caulked, vapor barrier, etc.) additional air may need to be provided using the methods described below.
+However, in buildings of tight construction (weather stripping, heavily insulated, caulked, vapor barrier, etc.) additional air may need to be provided using the methods described under Confined Spaces: All Air from Outdoors or Specially Engineered Installations.